-Sometimes, those unique names we think sound amazing and mean something poetic in another language, are simply impossible for most people to get right first time.
+Sometimes, those unique names we think sound amazing and mean something poetic in another language, are simply impossible for most people to get right the first time.
 You end up with people pausing or stuttering over the name.
 They may even get it muddled up.
-I knew someone who called their dog Albus, after Albus Dumbledore, however, hearing them call their dog it sounded like Elvis.
+I knew someone who called their dog Albus, after Albus Dumbledore.
+However, hearing them call their dog it sounded like Elvis.
 Since more people know who Elvis was than Albus Dumbledore, she spent a lot of time explaining her dog's name.

 If the name you chose for your dog is unusual and difficult to pronounce, you need to be prepared to hear it spoken incorrectly a lot of the time.

 8. Overly Descriptive Names